PacktPublishing/Containers-for-Developers-Handbook/Chapter8/Readme.md

 minikube-m02   Ready    <none>          18m   v1.26.3
 ```

 As you may noticed, minikube-m02 node does not show any role.
-This is due to the fact that everything in Kubernetes is manage by labels.
+This is due to the fact that everything in Kubernetes is managed by labels.
 Remember that we have seen how selectors are used to identify which pods belong to an specific replicaSet.
 We can review the node labels and create a new one for the worker node.
 This will show us how we can modify the resources behavior by using labels.
 ```
 PS C:\> kubectl get nodes --show-labels